musicmagix/Pi-Voice-Assistant/readme.md

 [Install]
 WantedBy=default.target
 ```
-### Replace the wakewordnamehere phrase in the preload-model section with the custom wakeword name or use the standard ones such as 'ok_nabu', 'hey_jarvis' or 'hey_mycroft' (Skip step 21 and 22 if using a standard wakeword).
-25. Press the Control and X keys on your keyboard.
+21. Press the Control and X keys on your keyboard.
-26. Press the Y key when prompted to save changes and then Press Enter to save and exit.
+22. Press the Y key when prompted to save changes and then Press Enter to save and exit.
-27. Reboot the Pi.
+23. Reboot the Pi.
 ```
 sudo reboot -h now
 ```
-28. SSH back into the Pi.
+24. SSH back into the Pi.
 ```
 ssh Papa@hostname.local
 ```
-29. Access the shell as root user.
+25. Access the shell as root user.
 ```
 sudo -s
 ```
-30. Create a Virtual Python Environment and update all the dependencies necessary to use the Wyoming Satellite service.
+26. Create a Virtual Python Environment and update all the dependencies necessary to use the Wyoming Satellite service.
 ```
 cd wyoming-satellite/examples
 python3 -m venv --system-site-packages .venv .venv/bin/pip3 install --upgrade pip
-.venv/bin/pip3 install --upgrade wheel setuptools .venv/bin/pip3 install 'wyoming==1.5.4'
+.venv/bin/pip3 install --upgrade wheel setuptools .venv/bin/pip3 install 'wyoming==1.6.0'
 ```
-31. Exit root user shell.
+27. Exit root user shell.
 ```
 exit
 ```
-32. Navigate to the examples directory inside the cloned Wyoming Satellite repo.
+28. Navigate to the examples directory inside the cloned Wyoming Satellite repo.
 ```
 cd ~/wyoming-satellite/examples
 ```
-33. Check the setup for Led Service for the ReSpeaker 2Mic HAT.
+29. Check the setup for Led Service for the ReSpeaker 2Mic HAT.
 ```
 sudo .venv/bin/python3 2mic_service.py --help
 ```
-34. Create a service for the LEDs on the 2Mic HAT.
+30. Create a service for the LEDs on the 2Mic HAT.
 ```
 sudo systemctl edit --force --full 2mic_leds.service
 ```
-35. Paste the following (replace the username in the below with the actual username used during Raspberry Pi OS Installation):
+31. Paste the following (replace the username in the below with the actual username used during Raspberry Pi OS Installation):
 ```
 [Unit]
 Description=2Mic LEDs

 [Service]
 Type=simple
-ExecStart=/home/Papa/wyoming-satellite/examples/.venv/bin/python3 2mic_service.py \
-    --uri 'tcp://127.0.0.1:10500' \
+ExecStart=/home/Papa/wyoming-satellite/examples/.venv/bin/python3 2mic_service.py --uri 'tcp://127.0.0.1:10500'
-    --led-brightness 1
 WorkingDirectory=/home/Papa/wyoming-satellite/examples
 Restart=always
 RestartSec=1